renitanaz/renitanaz/README.md

 # Data Analyst | 10 yr in Quality Analyst

 With 10yr of experience as a Sr.Quality Analyst, I have extensively working with **SQL , Python , Excel** along with Selenium , JS , cypress.
-My inclination towards data ,my spark for SQL and my exposure to QlikView was a delight and so I have skilled up with  Power BI, Tableau , Snowflake , AWS to expand my horizon into the  DATA field as Data Analyst.
+My inclination towards data ,my spark for SQL and my exposure to QlikView was a delight and so I have skilled up with  Power BI, Tableau , Snowflake , AWS to expand my horizon into the  DATA field as Data Analyst/Business Analyst/ Data Quality/ BI Quality.

 ## 🛠  Technologies and tools